VSPhaneendraPaluri/cmakeforneophytes/home/home.md

 ---
 layout: page
-title: Home
+title: Start-Here
-permalink: /home/
 ---

 ## What is 'CMake' ?
 After performing some googling, one would end up knowing that CMake is a *build system generator*.
 The intent of this blog is not to teach the **Need for CMake**, but rather, share knowledge on how to get started *using CMake*.

-To find out the Introduction and why CMake is standing out as the widely-used build-system generator, refer to this [introductory slides on CMake](https://bitbucket.org/pvslabs/learn-cmake/raw/c164f9bfe4e4a34d0ba9cc65138e0ec095c584ee/slide-deck/learn-cmake.pptx).
+To find out the Introduction and why CMake is standing out as the widely-used build-system generator, refer to this [introductory slides on CMake]({{site.url}}/slide-deck/learn-cmake.pptx).
 This slide-deck should help prepare lay the foundation for the battle that lies ahead.

 ## What's in this Blog ?